MCP

 - Settings → Integrations

-- AOP Creator / Workbench: If you plan to use the skill in an AOP.
+- AOP Creator / Workbench: If you plan to use the tool in an AOP.

 - Your MCP server details: